hummingbird-project/hummingbird-examples/html-form/README.md

 The HTML form is generated using the [Mustache](https://github.com/hummingbird-project/swift-mustache) library.
 A new type `HTML` is added that conforms to `ResponseGenerator`.
 This generates a response with the `HTML` text contents and a `content-type` header set to `text/html`.

 Added a new `RequestDecoder` that checks the header value `content-type` and if it is `application/x-www-form-urlencoded` then decodes request using `URLFormRequestDecoder`.
-Otherwise returns unsupported media type.
+Otherwise returns unsupported media type.gp